nigelhorne/Geo-Coder-Free/README.md

 That script creates a single SQLite file from downloaded copies of the databases listed above, to create the database you will need to first install [App::csv2sqlite](https://metacpan.org/pod/App::csv2sqlite).
 Running 'make' will download GeoNames and Maxmind, but OpenAddresses and WhosOnFirst need to be downloaded manually if you decide to use them - they are treated as optional by G:C:.F.

+There is a sample website at [https://geocode.nigelhorne.com/](https://geocode.nigelhorne.com/).
+The source code for that site is included in the G:C:F distribution.

 # BUGS